Decision Governance Is Interdisciplinary

 Nurtured Choice

 What can you do to influence someone’s decision, if you cannot give them advice?
-In short, a possible approach is to take actions that satisfy two conditions: Any communication that the action may result in, cannot be interpreted as advice by the decision maker.
-A simple case is when any information that the action leads…
+In short, a possible approach is to take actions that satisfy two conditions: I call this the nurturing of choice.
+Instead of providing advice that is clearly directed at the elements of the decision problem (as I discussed in my book…

 Limits of Decentralized Autonomous Organizations (DAO)